hengxyz/facenet_class_wise_triplet_loss_pub/README.md

 # Class wise triplet loss (center-triplet loss) for face recognition

-This is the training/validating script for the Inception-RsNet based deep CNNs implemented in Tensorflow (1.00) and python 2.7 for the  face verfication.

-This training algorithm of the deep CNNs for face verfication is  based on the classwise-triplet loss loss algorithm described in the paper:
+This is the implementation of the classwise-triplet loss algorithm for face recognition described in the paper:
 ["Simple Triplet Loss Based on Intra/Inter-class Metric Learning for Face Verification"](http://openaccess.thecvf.com/content_ICCV_2017_workshops/papers/w23/Ming_Simple_Triplet_Loss_ICCV_2017_paper.pdf) published on the ICCV workshop 2017.

 The accuracy measured on the LFW test set is 98.5% when trained on CASIA-WebFace or 99.4% when trained on MsCeleb1M